-The Council's net assets increased by £23m (6%) over the past year.
+The Council's net assets decreased by £44m (10%) over the past year.
 The main reasons for this change were:

-- an increase of £7.6m in the value of assets under construction reflecting the number of large scale capital projects in progress; - a reduction in cash and equivalents of £10m, due to spending on capital projects, also the transfer of the Marlowe to a trust has significantly reduced receipts in advance (and hence cash): - an increase in short term borrowing of £6m but a reduction in long term borrowing of £8.4m; and - a reduction in the pension deficit of £9.5m.
+- an increase of £11m in the value of assets under construction reflecting the number of large scale capital projects in progress; - a reduction in the value of land and buildings (excluding council dwellings) of £47m, due to the current economic challenges; - an increase in short term borrowing of £11m but a reduction in long term borrowing of £10m; and - an increase in the pension deficit of £3m.

-The two biggest liabilities on the balance sheet are long term borrowing at £179m and the pension deficit at £76m.
-The majority of the Council's debt is with the Public Works Loan Board at a fixed rate of interest, with an average of 2.82%.
+The two biggest liabilities on the balance sheet are long term borrowing at £168m and the pension deficit at £79m.
+The majority of the Council's debt is with the Public Works Loan Board at a fixed rate of interest, with an average of 2.84%.
 The Council has continued its policy of using short term borrowing to partly fund its capital programme.
 This has reduced borrowing costs but exposes the Council to interest rate variations.

 Overall the Council's balance sheet has become less liquid, as capital expenditure has been funded from capital receipts, withdrawing from short term investments and short term external borrowing.
-This is reflected in the reduction in reserve balances this year for capital receipts and the HRA.
 In the medium and longer term, as internal borrowing and short term borrowing is repaid, the Council's liquidity will improve.

 The Council is a member of the Local Government Pension Scheme, which is administered on behalf of the Council by Kent County Council.
 The Statement of Accounts reflects the full adoption of International Accounting Standard 19 (Retirement Benefits) (IAS19).
 This value is assessed by the actuary in accordance with prescribed accounting rules.
-Note 28 shows that the total value of liabilities (i.e. future commitments from the fund) is the Council's net liability of £206m whereas the estimated assets are valued at £130m - a net deficit of £76m.
-The deficit has decreased from £85m to £76m at 31 March 2019, a decrease of £9.5m.
+Note 28 shows that the total value of liabilities (i.e. future commitments from the fund) is the Council's net liability of £201m whereas the estimated assets are valued at £122m - a net deficit of £79m.
+The deficit has increased from £76m to £79m at 31 March 2020, an increase of £3.4m.